Welcome to the Department of Theoretical and Applied Linguistics

-The Department of Theoretical and Applied Linguistics was formed on 1 August 2011 by merging the former Department of Linguistics and the Research Centre for English and Applied Linguistics.
+The Department of Theoretical and Applied Linguistics was created on 1 August 2011 by merging the former Department of Linguistics and the Research Centre for English and Applied Linguistics.
 The Department is part of the Faculty of Modern and Medieval Languages.

 The Department pursues an interdisciplinary approach to theoretical and applied linguistics and avoids uncritical adherence to particular views and theories.
 Building on the strengths of the previous institutions, the new department covers a comprehensive range of the language sciences and offers excellent theoretical and empirical research in a broad spread of fields from historical linguistics and comparative syntax to language processing and computational linguistics.
 The aims of the Department are: